idallmann/EVA-impact-aires-protegees/docs/02_matching.md

 ### PRE-PROCESSING
 ##########

+# The analysis is designed to analyze a portfolio of PA in different countries, using loop over countries and over PA.
+To better understand a function, or identify and debug an error, a good practice is to enter the loops using a single country or PA.
+Thus, it is possible to run the analysis step by step, and even enter into the functions to understand what is done « behind the doors ».
+For instance in « 02_matching.Rmd), set value i = « COM » in the first loop and j = 313046 to peform the analysis step by step for PA with WDPA ID 313046 in Comoros.

 #For each country in the list, the different steps of the pre-processing are performed, and the process duration computed
 count = 0 #Initialize counter
 max_i = length(list_iso) #Max value of the counter